Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 This makes more difficult to detect and to learn from historical cases
 - well considered and concealed: fraudsters try to remain unnoticed and covered.
 Frauds do not behave differently from legitimate activity
 - time evolving: adapt and refine methods to remain hidden.
 Also fraud detection need to continously be updated (adversary setting)
 - carefully organized crimes: fraudsters do not operate independently and involve complex and organized structures.
-Frauds are not isolated events
+Frauds are not isolated events.

 Why are frauds committed?
 Basic driver: potential monetary gain
 "fraud triangle"
 OPPORTUNITY
 MOTIVATION
 RATIONALIZATION
 The element we can control is the opportunity: we need to reduce the potential attack surface to discourage attacks

 #### Categories
-- banking and credit card frauds unautorhorized taking of someons's credit
+- banking and credit card frauds: unautorhorized taking of someons's credit
   - application fraud: obtain new credit cards using fake/stolen identities
   - behavioural fraud: obtain a legitimate card details and use them
 - insurance fraud: both from the seller (sell fake policies from non existent companies) and buyer perspective (exaggerate claims, falsified medical history)